Hair, Nails and Vulval Problems

 with widespread itchy wheals and hives to patches of dry scaling skin

 or a flare up of Atopic Eczema.
-Lichfield Skincare can test for Allergies,
+Lichfield Skincare can test for possible

-using Skin Prick Tests, Patch Testing and Blood Tests.
-Dr Anne Ward is
+Skin Allergies, using Patch Testing and Blood Tests.
+Dr Anne Ward is a

 Patch Testing is used to investigate whether eczema or skin rashes are

 allergic in nature.
 This is called Allergic Contact Dermatitis and is

 more common where the eczema or skin rash doesn’t respond properly

 to treatment, if it develops suddenly, or if it affects unusual places.

 It is also recommended for people with chronic hand eczema.

 Patch Testing involves